With majority of falls among the elderly occurring in their homes, it is important to fall-proof the bathroom area.

-Note: If there is a glass partition or wall, it is not recommended to install any grab bar nor use any suction bar on this surface as it is not designed for such a purpose.
+Note: If there is a glass partition or wall, it is not recommended to install any grab bar nor use any suction bar on this surface as it is not designed for that.

 In the shower area

-If the user has limited mobility and cannot stand for longer periods of time, you can also consider a shower seat.
+If the user has limited mobility and cannot stand for long periods of time, you can also consider a shower seat.

 We can recommend an experienced handyman to perform the installation of grab bars.
-Installation rates are $35 (standard grab bars), $45 (non-standard e.g. folding grab bars, wall-mounted shower seats) for the first fixture.
+His installation rates are $35 (standard grab bars), $45 (non-standard e.g. folding grab bars, wall-mounted shower seats) for the first fixture.
 Subsequent fixtures will cost $10 (standard) and $15 (non-standard) each.